This post was originally published in 2021

 “I was tired of going on long drives for good ice cream.
 I love ice cream and prefer more interesting flavors.
 Finding a product driven by experience over profit is more difficult, especially in our area.
 So we are making products that we want and feel the community deserves this simple luxury.”

 I picked Honey Lavender and I was not expecting to like it so much.
-The texture was very delicate and the flavor was rich and vibrant.
+The texture was very delicate and the flavor was rich and very vibrant.
 The honey and lavender complimented each other flawlessly.

 “We have several local organic honey resources and these flavors are nostalgic yet innovative.
 People have responded very well to this one,” she said.